paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 2) Users with Administrator permissions can additionally create these linkages in batch by uploading a CSV-formatted spreadsheet using the [Extended Data Import tool](https://docs.symbiota.org/Collection_Manager_Guide/Importing_Uploading/linked_resources).
 This option may contain several fields that are not available in the Linked Resources tab, such as _accordingTo_.

 {: .notice--warning }
-**Tip:** When creating associations with external resources, provide a **stable URL**—like a DOI or a permalink—for the _resourceURL_ whenever possible.
+When creating associations with external resources, provide a **stable URL**—like a DOI or a permalink—for the _resourceURL_ whenever possible.
 Otherwise, your links may eventually break.

 ### Type and referred specimens
 You can create linkages between occurrence records in your Symbiota portal and digitally available publications using the fields and parameters specified below.